alan-turing-institute/profet/paper/paper.md

 # *profet* workflow example

-The *profet* library has a high-level python API that can be used to download entries from both the PDB and alphafold through a single unified object oriented interface.
+The *profet* library has a high-level python API that can be used to download entries from both the PDB and AlphaFold through a single unified object oriented interface.
 An example of how to access this functionality through the main protein fetcher class, `profet.Fetcher`, is shown in the following code snippet.

 ```python=
 from profet import Fetcher